chips11589/address-book/README.md

 ### How do I get set up? ###

 * Precondition: .NET Core 3.1 or above, SQL Server (with Full-Text Search enabled) and NodeJs have been installed on the server(s)
+* Update the ConnectionStrings:DefaultConnection in the WebAPI\appsettings.json
 * Set WebAPI as the startup project, run it to trigger EF Core migrations and schema SQL file execution.
-Or run ef core command to start the migrations manually:  dotnet ef database update --project Infrastructure\Infrastructure.csproj --startup-project WebAPI\WebAPI.csproj
+Or run ef core command to start the migrations manually:  `dotnet ef database update --project Infrastructure\Infrastructure.csproj --startup-project WebAPI\WebAPI.csproj`
-* Correct the ConnectionStrings:DefaultConnection in the WebAPI\appsettings.json
 * Update the _baseURI in the Web\ClientApp\app\shared\utils\config.service.ts to match the applicationUrl of WebAPI project
 * Run the Web project, type in some sample searching key words like "sam, wil or wel..." and play around!
 You may want to open multiple browser sessions to see how SignalR is used
 * This app has been tested and working on Chrome, Firefox and Edge (Not IE).